Nationality: American of Jewish-Polish origins

 Perspective: Unclear, no obvious alignment

 Adam Ulam left Europe in August 1939, avoiding World War II and the Holocaust that would eventually claim the lives of his family.
 In 1947 he obtained a doctorate from Harvard, where he would remain as an academic and a professor until his death.
 In his lifetime he would write 18 books, the vast majority concerned with communism, Soviet Russia and Cold War politics.
 Assigning Ulam a label is difficult: he was neither Marxist nor liberal nor revisionist; he did not judge or condemn the people he studied.
 Instead, Ulam was predominately humanist, interested in how individuals responded to conditions and crises, curious about why they acted as they did.
-He did not believe people were wholly motivated by ideology, by systems or organisations; there were more fundamental reasons for their choices and behaviors.
+He did not believe people were wholly motivated by ideology, by systems or organisations; there were more fundamental reasons for their choices and behaviours.
 He was also never satisfied with simple explanations: his writing continually asks rhetorical questions about his subjects.
 Ulam’s best-known work is his 1965 text The Bolsheviks, which remains one of the definitive studies of the revolutionary party.
-In its pages Ulam traces the roots of Bolshevism back into the early 19th century.
+In its pages, Ulam traces the roots of Bolshevism back into the early 19th century.
 He contends that Lenin and his ideas were shaped by history, context and circumstance.
 Lenin himself then finalised the Bolshevik movement, in a similar way to how the Indian independence movement was defined by Gandhi.
 Ulam was not interested in judging or condemning Lenin, only explaining him.

 “The Bolsheviks did not seize power; they picked it up.”